mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Justification

 WebChart EHR should accommodate the full range of §170.315(c)(1), §170.315(c)(2), and §170.315(c)(3) to support providers participating in MIPS and other quality measures.
 Most data supporting these measures for existing clients will come from data generated internally by their standard clinical workflows of seeing patients or incorporating the CCDA of transitioning patients.
 Numerical compliance calculations and reporting will be monitored by MIE and the practices selected for testing.
-The export and report QRDA formats will be validated by reporting partners and Cypress CUV+ to ensure data collected and calculated in WebChart EHR remains interoperable.
+The export and report QRDA formats will be validated by reporting partners and Cypress 7+ to ensure data collected and calculated in WebChart EHR remains interoperable.
 #### Test Methodology

 First, MIE will install an instance of Cypress 7+ on our production servers following all of our protocols for maintaining the security of PHI.
-Cypress CUV+ supports the validation of QRDA reports containing PHI and will be used monthly to validate a random selection of QRDAs from the care settings identified.
-Any errors identified by Cypress CUV+ will be tracked, reported, and addressed, then followed with testing of a larger sample of files.
+Cypress 7+ supports the validation of QRDA reports containing PHI and will be used monthly to validate a random selection of QRDAs from the care settings identified.
+Any errors identified by Cypress 7+ will be tracked, reported, and addressed, then followed with testing of a larger sample of files.

 Additionally, WebChart EHR has two customers that participate in quarterly attestations using both QRDA I and QRDA III reports.
 These customers regularly inspect their CQM compliance numbers and will alert MIE to any perceived errors.
 MIE will then collect and track the attestation results from the reporting bodies including any errors so as to report a success/failure rate.